 Infections

-In the pooled safety-evaluable population from trials ML42528, WA42380, and WA42511, the rates of infection/serious infection events were balanced between COVID-19 patients receiving tocilizumab (30.3 %/18.6 %, n = 974) versus placebo (32.1 %/22.8 %, n = 483).
+In the pooled safety-evaluable population from Trials ML42528, WA42380, and WA42511, the rates of infection/serious infection events were balanced between COVID-19 patients receiving tocilizumab (30.3 %/18.6 %, n = 974) versus placebo (32.1 %/22.8 %, n = 483).

 The safety profile observed in the baseline systemic corticosteroids treatment group was consistent with the safety profile of tocilizumab from the overall population presented in Table 2.
 In this subgroup, infections and serious infections occurred in 27.8 % and 18.1 % of patients treated with intravenous tocilizumab and in 30.5 % and 22.9 % of patients treated with placebo, respectively.